uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 large numbers of GPUs to accelerate data intensive workloads including those used in AI.

+A survey done by Evans Data in 2024 found that more than half of developers are now designing software to account for processor specifics across multiple hardware architectures including CPUs, GPUs or accelerators*.

 +----------------------------------------+---------------------------------------+
 | .. figure:: images/cpu-gpu-npu-ai.png  | .. figure:: images/cpu-gpu.png        |
 |    :scale: 50 %                        |    :scale: 50 %                       |